-The Center for the Study of Contemporary China (http://cscc.sas.upenn.edu/) at the University of Pennsylvania invites applications to fill two postdoctoral fellowship positions for the 2018-2019 academic year.
+The Center for the Study of Contemporary China (http://cscc.sas.upenn.edu/) at the University of Pennsylvania invites applications to fill up to two postdoctoral fellowship positions for the 2023-2024 academic year.
 Applications are welcomed from scholars who have received their Ph.D. or equivalent degrees in the last two years, or who expect to complete their degree by June 30, 2023.
 The term of appointment is July 1, 2023-June 30, 2024.

 The CSCC postdoctoral fellowships support research on all aspects of contemporary China that fall within the broad mission of the CSCC -- to advance Penn’s leadership in programs, research, and scholarship about the political, legal, economic, and social factors shaping China and its role in the world today.
 The Center provides an institutional home for campus-wide collaboration among departments, programs, institutes, faculty and students at Penn engaged in work pertaining to contemporary China.
 Activities include conferences, roundtables, and a speaker series.

-The University of Pennsylvania is an EO/AA employer and we welcome applications from women and minorities.
-CSCC starts to accept application on December 1, 2017.
-Applications will be reviewed starting March 1, 2018.
-To receive full consideration, your application should be received by that date.
-Applicants will be notified of the outcome in early April, 2018.
-To apply, please send a C.V., a research statement, a writing sample, and three letters of recommendation to email@example.com.
+The University of Pennsylvania is an EO/AA employer and we encourage applications from women and minorities.
+CSCC will start to accept applications on December 1, 2022 and begin reviewing applications on February 15, 2023.
+To receive full consideration, your application should be received by February 15, 2023.
+Applicants will be notified of the outcome by April 1, 2023.
+To apply, please send a CV, a research statement, a writing sample, and three letters of recommendation to email@example.com.